iamcot/iamcot.github.io/_posts/2014-11-06-hello-world.md

 ---

-I was 2 years since I lost this domain because of have no money to renew domain :'( Now I come back.
+It was 2 years since I lost this domain because of having no money to renew domain :'( Now I come back.
 But too lazy to customize a blog framework, or code own website and manage DB or something like that.
 Simple, I need a place to keep bull shit :3

 Luckily, I found [Github Pages](http://github.io), just write and push, so cool :3